arabcoders/watchstate/README.md

 * Sync backends play state (from many to many).
 * Backup your backends play state into `portable` format.
-* Webhook play state receiver.
-* Find `un-matched` media items.
+* Receive Webhook events from media backends..
-* Find `mis-matched` media items.
+* Find `un-matched` or `mis-matched` items.
-* Search your backend for `title`.
-* Search your backend for `item id`.
+* Search your backend for `title` or `item id`.
-* Display and filter your play state can be exported to `json` or `yaml`.
+* Display and filter your play state.
+Can be exported variety of formats.

 ----

 ## Breaking change since 2022-07-23

-We rebuilt the container to be `rootless` and to be more secure.
+We rebuilt the container to be `rootless`.
 So, there are some breaking changes that might need your attention.
 Things that need to be adjusted if you run this tool before 2022-07-22:

 ### Webhook default listener port

-Since we used to use the port `80` and this port is privileged we cannot use it in rootless container, so the default port changed to `8080`.
-If you used the webhook receiver before. you have to change the port in your media backends and or your frontend proxy.
+Default port has been changed from `80` to `8080`.
+If you are using the webhook functionality, You have to change the port in your media backends and or your frontend proxy.

-### User id and group id mapping
+### User and group id mapping

-Running rootless means we cannot change the user and group id inside the container anymore.
-So, if you changed the user/group id before using `WS_GID`, `WS_UID` those no longer works, and you need to use the `user:` directive.
+Running `rootless` container means we cannot change the user and group id during runtime.
+If you have changed the default user and/or group id before using `WS_GID`, `WS_UID` environment variables those no longer works.
+You need to use the `user:` directive.
 There is example written in the [installation](#install) section.

-Most users will not be affected as the default uid/gid is `1000`, However for `unRaid` users you need to change the `user:` directive to be `user: "99:100"`
+Most users will not be affected as the default user/group id is `1000`.

+**Note**: `Unraid` users you need to change the `user:` directive to be `user: "99:100"` to match the default user/group mapping.

 **Note**: this change does not affect Windows users.